Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 9. Move () Maximum () to the Analyzer Variables list.

-Parametric Study Tool
+Using the Parametric Study Tool

 The Parametric Study Tool runs a model through a sweep of values for some input variable.
 The resulting data can be plotted to view trends.

-The trade study in this example varies the semi major axis for a network of satellites.
+The trade study in this example varies the semi-major axis for a network of satellites.
 You can feed in the setup for the Walker analysis.

 1. Click Parametric Study... () on the Analyzer toolbar to open the Parametric Study Tool.